Cannabis and bitcoins

 Depending on where you live, buying cannabis seeds can be quite risky, for example, in some places the authorities can knock on your door if they find out you’ve been buying seeds, knowing that, seed banks all over the world started adopting cryptocurrencies as a payment option.

-You can find a lot of seed banks that sell every type of cannabis seed available in the market, seed banks like Fast Buds offer a good variety of feminized autoflowering seeds while providing a Bitcoin payment option, giving you the certainty that your transaction will be completely anonymous.
+Seed banks sell every type of cannabis seed available in the market.
+Seed banks like Fast Buds offer a good variety of feminized auto-flowering seeds while providing a Bitcoin payment option, giving you the certainty that your transaction will be completely anonymous.

 If you’re new to cannabis, automatic strains are a special type of strains that contain the Ruderalis genetics, giving them the ability to flower based on age instead of needing a light cycle to do so.